ciolt/nuxt-bloggo/posts/about.md

 it was never there. never existed.

 maybe it will some day. or maybe it does. maybe i'm lying, it could be. we don't really know.

-it's a box. boxes are pretty static. think like a box.

-box think™